eBooks available at online stores highlighted in green.

 Ingram Book Company, Baker & Taylor,

-and faxed or emailed directly to Earthrise Press:
+and faxed directly to Earthrise Press.

 Available for epic poetry readings, interviews, workshops, etc. Contact